-Dog euthanasia rates remained the same during the 2023/2024 period compared to the 2022/2023 financial year.
+Dog euthanasia rates increased during the 2022/2023 show a 12% increase compared to 2021/2022 financial year.
 Relaxing of Victorian Covid-19 restrictions and life returning to normal has seen an increase in unsocialised dog surrenders and dog attacks.

-Cat euthanasia rates show a 418% increase in the 2023/2024 financial year.
+Cat euthanasia rates show a 1% decrease in the 2022/2023 financial year.
 Continued cases of FIV and chronic FURTZ cats.
-Feral cats also being included in this financial year data explain the increase.